 1996: We sold our home and most of our possesions and on Sept.
 1st, started on a 14,000

-mile trek that crossed 4 Canadian Provincial and 31 U.S. State lines.
+mile trek that crossed 4 Canadian Provinces and 31 U.S. States.
 Highlights visited

 included Montana's Glacier Park and the Canadian Rockies in Alberta and British Columbia.